MyOutDeskLLC/OSS-Privacy-Policy/PRIVACY.md

 * AutoBCC for Gmail

 ## Data Collected
-* No personal data is collected by MyOutDesk, LLC.
+* No data, personal or otherwise, is collected by MyOutDesk, LLC.
-* No data is transmitted to MyOutDesk, LLC
+* No data, personal or otherwise, is transmitted to MyOutDesk, LLC

 ## Chrome Storage API
 Our extensions make use of the Chrome Storage API to store information about the local users configuration.
 For AutoBCC, this data will contain email addresses.